 In July 2000, Frye spearheaded an industry first, when MB2 purchased a second team (Tyler Jet Motorsports) and negotiated a sponsorship/ownership package with the Valvoline Company.
 Valvoline became the first consumer products company to double up as a primary sponsor and owner with a 50 percent share of the team.
 During his tenure with the team, Frye was instrumental in securing sponsorship deals with elite brands such as M&M Mars, U.S. Army, Waste Management and Chevrolet.

 Prior to his executive role on the NASCAR team side, Frye worked at Valvoline Racing and his extensive sales and marketing experience began with a variety of roles at Anheuser-Busch Inc.

-Frye, a native of Rock Island, Ill., graduated with a marketing/education degree from the University of Missouri, where he played tight end and offensive tackle for four years for the Tigers’ football team.
+Frye, a native of Rock Island, Illinois, graduated with a marketing/education degree from the University of Missouri, where he played tight end and offensive tackle for four years for the Tigers football team.
 He and his wife, Danielle, have two daughters.